 Why access matters to farm risk management

-The challenges of access to the necessary tools and experience to advance in agriculture make the organization's goals massively important, even in the sector where Nationwide Sales Director Bryan Taylor works today.
+The challenges of access to the necessary tools and experience to advance in agriculture make the organization's goals massively important.

 “Excitement and enthusiasm were contagious and widespread as students, advisors and corporate partners all were happy to see each other's faces and engage in networking, contests and educational workshops,” Bernard said.
 “It was nothing short of amazing.”

 Each year, MANRRS hosts regional cluster meetings that serve as the organization's fall premiere recruiting events.
 The goal of the meetings is to provide regional opportunities to promote the development of leadership skills that will prepare members for a thriving future in agriculture, natural resources and related sciences.
-These events ultimately ladder up to the MANRRS National Conference in Atlanta, Georgia, April 2023.
+These events ultimately ladder up to the MANRRS National Conference.

 “Students in each region can come together to compete in competitions, network, apply for internships, and really build camaraderie, while gaining leadership development and training,” Bernard said.